John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Linux_vs_Windows_gdb_errors.md

      - To edit the user system path on a Windows 10 machine search for 'env' and click on 'Edit environmental variables for your account'.

-     - gdb.exe is not available in RTools 4.2 ( https://cran.r-project.org/bin/windows/Rtools/ ).
+     - gdb.exe appears not to be available in RTools 4.2 ( https://cran.r-project.org/bin/windows/Rtools/ ).
         Using the system path given above still in works in R ver 4.2.1

-        RTools 4.2 has major changes with all executables now in the folder <x86_64-w64-mingw32.static.posix>.
-An empty skeleton of folders is still exists.
+     - RTools 4.2 has major changes, with all executables now in the folder <x86_64-w64-mingw32.static.posix>.
+An empty skeleton of folders still exists.